caiiiycuk/js-dos/README.md

 </script>
 ```

+To exit fullscreen use [CommandInterface.exitFullscreen()](https://js-dos.com/6.22/docs/api/generate.html?page=js-dos-ci).

 **NOTE:** This function can be called anywhere, but for web security reasons its associated request can only be raised inside the event handler for a user-generated event (for example a key, mouse or touch press/release).

+**NOTE2:** Native fullscreen have limited support in some browser.
+In case when browser does not support Fullscreen API, css
+workaround will be used.

 ### Multiple dosbox instances on one page